-- 5.4.5 Leeds Core Strategy (as amended) (2019) Policy EC3 safeguards existing employment land and industrial areas.
-However, permitted development rights currently apply in respect of the change of use from Class E uses to C3 residential use.
-This is subject to Prior Approval being sought. - 5.4.6 Part B of Policy EC3 addresses sites in shortfall areas: "B) Where a proposal located in an area of shortfall as identified in the most recent Employment Land Review would result in the loss of a general employment allocation or an existing use within the Use Classes B1b, B1c, B2 and B8, non-employment uses will only be permitted where: The loss of the general employment site or premises can be offset sufficiently by the availability of existing general employment land and premises in the surrounding area (including outside the areas of shortfall) which are suitable to meeting the employment needs of the area." - 5.4.7 The Outer North West HMCA is a shortfall area for employment land (excluding B1a Offices).
+- 5.4.8 Leeds Core Strategy (as amended) (2019) Policy EC3 safeguards existing employment land and industrial areas.
+However, permitted development rights currently apply in respect of the change of use from Class E uses to-C3 residential use.
+This is subject to Prior Approval being sought. - 5.4.9 Part B of Policy EC3 addresses sites in shortfall areas: "B) Where a proposal located in an area of shortfall as identified in the most recent Employment Land Review would result in the loss of a general employment allocation or an existing use within the Use Classes B1b, B1c, B2 and B8, non-employment uses will only be permitted where: The loss of the general employment site or premises can be offset sufficiently by the availability of existing general employment land and premises in the by the availability of existing general employment land and premises in the surrounding area (including outside the areas of shortfall) which are suitable to meeting the employment needs of the area."

+5.4.10 The Outer North West HMCA is a shortfall area for employment land (excluding B1a Offices).
 This has an impact on how planning applications for loss of employment are considered.
 Applications will be assessed using an appropriate definition of surrounding area as agreed between the Council and the applicant with reference to Table 1 in Appendix 3 of the Leeds Core Strategy (as amended) (2019).

-Draft Policy R8 Protecting Existing Local Employment Premises
+Policy R9 Protecting Existing Local Employment Premises

 The retention of existing employment land and buildings will be supported.
-Where planning permission is required, redevelopment for non-employment uses or change of use of existing employment premises will only be supported when:
+Where planning permission is required, re-development for non-employment uses or change of use of existing employment land will only be supported when:

-- 1. The employment premises have been empty for at least two years and during that time actively marketed for employment use at the current local market rate without securing a viable alternative employment use; and - 2.
-The site is no longer suitable for such use in terms of location, accessibility, adjacent land uses and environmental impacts.
+1. The employment land has been unoccupied for at least one year and during that time actively marketed for employment use at the current local market rate without securing a viable alternative employment use; or